 Innovation is often seen as stemming from a ground-breaking change.
-Someone has a big idea, develops it into a familiar product, and the rest is history.
+Someone has a big idea, and develops it into a familiar product, and the rest is history.
 This, however, isn’t always the case.

 Some innovations derive from small ideas.
 Maybe you want to make a minor change to the company newsletter or start holding monthly virtual employee happy hours.
 These small ideas can have a huge impact on how people work and, ultimately, on the customers you serve.

 Organization leaders value creativity.
 One study found CEOs rate the ability to innovate higher than any other trait.
 Around 60% cite it as the most significant leadership quality.

 An innovation culture outlines processes for change.
 It engages employees, so they feel their contributions are important.
 This leads to the willingness to share ideas and increases employee engagement.

 Encourage creativity in the workplace.
 One Gallup study revealed that only 29% of employees feel they are expected to innovate.
 Ensure everyone in your organization understands the importance of sharing ideas and the vital role they play in this process.